2015 Mandan Team Car Rules

 ***If car does not pass inspection or driver is unwilling to change car to pass inspection - absolutely no refunds!!
-At 60 minute mark of A feature $250 will be deducted from 1st&2nd places every 10 minutes and given to most aggressive team in the A. If an odd number of teams pass tech we will run a 3 team heat taking 1 team to A.
+At 60 minute mark of A feature $250 will be deducted from 1st & 2nd places every 10 minutes and given to most aggressive team in the A. If an odd number of teams pass tech we will have one team get a automatic pass to A.

 All rules will be followed, or you will not run!!